Sanjiv Chaturvedi: In Person Appearances

 In September 2021 a division bench of Uttarakhand High Court led by Chief Justice, in a detailed order, allowed Sanjiv Chaturvedi to argue his case in person.
 In the order, High Court appreciated his ‘legal knowledge’, ‘critical analysis of law’, and ‘erudite arguments’ and said that court has reached to the conclusion that both on facts as well as law points, he is in a position to argue his own case in person.

 Later on, in October 2021, Sanjiv Chaturvedi won main case, arguing against Central Government regarding issue concerned to his service matter.

+Transparency in Judiciary

+State Information Commission of Uttarakhand in a landmark order passed on January, 1st, on an Appeal filed by Sanjiv Chaturvedi in May, 2025, ordered Uttarakhand High Court to disclose the information regarding pending complaints of corruption and misconduct against subordinate judges for a period from January, 2020 to April, 2025, along with number of cases in which action was initiated against such erring judges.
+Public Information Officer of Uttarakhand High Court had denied the information saying that this was confidential and involved third parties.
+Rejecting this ground, Chief Information Commissioner of Uttarakhand directed Uttarakhand High Court to disclose the information.
+This was a very significant order for transparency in judicial administration, as earlier Delhi High Court, Chennai High Court and Chhattisgarh High Courts had declined similar information.

+After the direction of State Information Commissioner, Uttarakhand High Court disclosed the data, in February 2026, as per which in the period between January, 2020 and April, 2025, around 258 complaints were received out of which action was initiated only in four cases.